bucefal76/signal_generator_ad9833/README.md

 # Architecture

-There is "dirty set up code" the application area; see ModuleApplicationBuilder.cpp.
+The application area has "dirty set up code"; see ModuleApplicationBuilder.cpp.
 This code is responsible for creating and connecting all building blocks.
 The building blocks interact with the echoer through formal interfaces.

-The Controller, objects in this area implements ControllerIf - this part of code is responsible for controlling the generators objects.
+The Controller, objects in this area implement ControllerIf - this part of the code controls the generator's objects.
-The Model, objects in this implements the GeneratorIf, this part of code is responsible for talking to the real generator hardware.
+The Model, objects in this implement the GeneratorIf, this part of code is responsible for talking to the real generator hardware.
-Obviously, the View is missing, looks like I entangled data presentation with controller, something to fix in the future :).
+The View is missing, looks like I entangled data presentation with the controller, something to fix in the future :).

 # Future developments

- - Extract View from Controller
  - Dual channel support for Arduino UNO.
  - Use hardware SPI for ESP32 instead of software emulation.
  - Vobulator feature for ESP32.